Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces: Partition structures

 \section{Partition structures}

 In this section we introduce the notion of a partition structure, an important technical tool for proving Theorems \ref{theorembishopjones}, \ref{theoremfulldimension}, and \ref{theoremextrinsic}.
 Moreover, we introduce stronger formulations of the former two theorems, from which they follow as corollaries.
-Subsection \ref{subsectionstructures} can also be found with some modifications in \cite{DSU}.
+Subsection \ref{subsectionstructures} can also be found with some modifications in \cite[\69.1]{DSU}, but we include the proof here as well for completeness.

 Throughout this section, $(Z,\Dist)$ denotes a metric space.